bingli8899/BEM780_NGS_tutorials/README.md

 If any of those download failed, I would suggest to trouble shoot through conda or install with source codes (see below).

 ### Method 2: Use Source codes
 If conda doesn't work for any reasons, softwares could always be installed through source codes.
 To explain the basic workflow, create a executables folder ($ROOT/executables) first and later we will move all binary executables we need in this folder.
-Then, download all essemtial softwares and move the binary executables into the executables file.
+Then, download all essential softwares and move the binary executables into the executable folder.

-If conda failed and softwares need to installed through source codes, I would recommend to check dependencies first.
+If conda failed and softwares need to be installed through source codes, I would recommend to check dependencies first.
 Run the below script to check if all dependencies are installed:

 ```
 # Usage: check_command.sh <command>